SenkaWolf/ShareX-Custom-Upload/README.md

 ```

 # ShareX Configuration
-Next we need to setup our ShareX to use the custom uploader
+Next we need to setup our ShareX to use the custom uploader.
+A screenshot of the setup can be seen below!
 ```
 1. From the ShareX main application we go to Destinations > Destination Settings
 2. Scroll down to 'custom uploaders' add a new profile